bmx-ng/bmx-site/docs/api/pub/pub.joystick/tjoystickdriver.md

 sidebar_label: TJoystickDriver
 ---

-Abstract base type for pixmap loaders
+Abstract base type for joystick drivers.

-To create a new pixmap loader, you should extend TPixmapLoader and implement the [LoadPixmap](../../../brl/brl.pixmap/tpixmaploader/#method-loadpixmap-tpixmap-stream-tstream-abstract) method.
+To create a new joystick driver, you should extend [TJoystickDriver](../../../pub/pub.joystick/tjoystickdriver) and implement the [GetName](../../../sdl/sdl.sdlsensor/tsdlsensor/#method-getname-string) method.

-To install your pixmap loader, simply create an instance of it using [New](../../../brl/brl.blitz/#new)</font>.
+To install your joystick driver, simply create an instance of it using [New](../../../brl/brl.blitz/#new).